jbms/sphinx-immaterial/docs/admonitions.rst

    #.
 Uses the icon :si-icon:`material/file-document-outline`

-.. example:: Alternate icon sets
+.. si-example:: Alternate icon sets
    :collapsible:

    Here's some recipes for use in conf.py